shenxianpeng/blog/source/_posts/2021/06/eslint-jenkins.md

 1. Open the Jenkin home page.
 2. Go to Manage Jenkins.
 3. Now go to Script Console.
-4. And in that console paste below statement and click on Run.
+4. And in that console paste the below statement and click on Run.
 ```
 System.setProperty("hudson.model.DirectoryBrowserSupport.CSP", "")
 ```